lukeashur/hashguard/README.md

 # HashGuard

-A lightweight, version-controlled file integrity checker for Linux.
+A lightweight file integrity checker for Linux.

 ## Features

 - SHA-256 hashing of all files in a target directory
-- Git version control of hash records
 - Simple CLI interface

 ## Usage